TorstenR/StreamCapture/README.md

 Please note that the order in which you put the groups is important as this is the order in which the shows will be scheduled.
 This means that you want to put the stuff you care about the most first for when there are too many concurrent shows For example, I put keywords for my favorite EPL teams first, and then put a general "EPL" towards the bottom.
 That way, it'll make sure my favorite teams get priority, but if there is "room", it'll fit other EPL games in opportunistically.

 Scoring: If you put one or more '+' and '-' signs in any of your preferences, it will affect which channel is chosen. (there are preferences for language, quality, and channel)  For example, if you put '+US' for language, then when caculating the "score" for a channel, US will be worth +1 higher.
 Same is true for '-'.
 You can put multiple + or -.
 Basically, a "score" is determined for each channel.
 This score is what is used to determine which order the channels are tried in.
 This should allow you to configure things such that your preferences are respected, but the show will get recorded regardless.
 In other words, preferences are just that - preferences for what to grab first.

+### Using the UI
+There's a web UI which can be accessed on http://localhost:5000/home.
+The resulting grid shows what's selected (more on what this means below) by my program as well as the entire schedule from smoothstreams.

+**Adding a new recording from the main schedule**
+- Find the show you want to record
+- Click on the 'plus' icon on the left
+- You can click the refresh icon on the lower left to see the status

+**Cancelling a recording**
+- Find the show you want to cancel
+- Click on the 'cancel' icon on the left
+- You can click the refresh icon on the lower left to see the status

+**What each check box means**
+- Selected: Means the entry has been "selected" to record either by the program automatically, or you manually.
+- Manual: Checked when you've "manually" added a show
+- Too Many: Means the program has determined there's too many concurrent (appsettings) and won't record this show
+- Queued: Signifies the show has it's own thread (and log file) and is "waiting" until it's time to start.
+Shows are 'queued' according to 'hoursInFuture' in appsettings
+- Started: The show is actively being recording/captured by ffmpeg
+- Partial: Was interrupted either by too many retries or manually cancelled
+- Done: Nothing more is happening - it's done
+- Cancelled: Means the entry was cancelled via the UI

+**Tricks and Tips**
+- To see only the 'selected' shows, click the the box right under the 'selected' column header.
+This will filter the rows.
+- To see only shows in a given day, type the date you want in yy-mm-dd format under the 'start time' column header to filter.
+- To get the latest, click the 'refresh' icon on the bottom left of the grid.  (this includes results from applying the latest heuristics etc)

 ### Troubleshooting
 - First thing is to check your log file/s for what might have gone wrong.
 Most often, this will lead you in the right direction.